metabrainz/picard-docs/config/options_interface.rst

     This will enable advanced query syntax parsing on your searches.
 This only applies to the search box at the top right of Picard, not the lookup buttons.

+**Show the new user dialog when starting Picard**

+    When this is enabled, Picard will show a dialog intended for new users when you start the program.
+This displays a warning about the consequences of saving files, along with a suggestion for minimizing the impact until you have confirmed that your configuration produces the expected results.
+It also provides a link to the on-line documentation.

 **Show a quit confirmation dialog for unsaved changes**

     When this is enabled, Picard will show a dialog when you try to quit the program with unsaved files loaded.
 This may help prevent accidentally losing tag changes you've made, but not yet saved.

+**Show a confirmation dialog when saving files**

+    When this is enabled, Picard will show a dialog when you save files, indicating what actions will be performed on the files and the number of files to be saved.
+This may help prevent accidentally making changes that you are not expecting.

 **Adjust horizontal position in file browser automatically**